 This webinar, being held December 9, will end with Q&A time so you can ask Mr. Truhe questions about your specific concerns.

-REGISTER FOR THIS WEBINARWith due process and state complaints on the rise, school and district staff are frequently called on to assist in defending and trying to resolve these matters — and most have little to no experience in navigating the complex legal issues involved.
-Remedy that situation by having everyone attend this webinar with attorney Terry Harmon.
+With due process and state complaints on the rise, school and district staff are frequently called on to assist in defending and trying to resolve these matters — and most have little to no experience in navigating the complex legal issues involved.
+Remedy that situation by training everyone with this on-demand webinar presented by attorney Amy J. Pitsch.

 With due process and state complaints on the rise, school and district staff are frequently called on to assist in defending and trying to resolve these matters — and most have little to no experience in navigating the complex legal issues involved.
-Remedy that situation by having everyone attend this webinar with attorney Terry Harmon.
+Remedy that situation by training everyone with this on-demand webinar presented by attorney Amy J. Pitsch.

-A popular trainer known for straightforward guidance, Mr. Harmon will explain what happens when complaints are filed: applicable timelines, actions that staff must take immediately, and procedural issues that must be addressed.
-You’ll also learn how to best position the district to defend a complaint, and practical tips to work toward a resolution even while litigation is advancing.
+Ms. Pitsch explains what happens when complaints are filed: applicable timelines, actions that staff must take immediately, and procedural issues that must be addressed.
+You also learn how to best position the district to defend a complaint, and practical tips to work toward a resolution even while litigation is advancing.

-You’ll get up to speed on current trends under the IDEA and Section 504, including what the law says about porter services.
-Plus, you’ll get clear guidance on various modes of transportation — school bus, van, subway and other public transit, cab, and rideshares — as well as safety issues, specialized equipment, and managing and disciplining behavior.
+You get up to speed on trends under the IDEA and Section 504, including what the law says about porter services.
+Plus, you get clear guidance on various modes of transportation — school bus, van, subway and other public transit, cab, and rideshares — as well as safety issues, specialized equipment, and managing and disciplining behavior.

 Steer clear of legal potholes by learning best practices to: